sachinjain024/practicebook/practice-notes/books/learning-spark/Questions.md

     mergeCombiners
       Concatenate the Arrays for the same key

     Advantages
     - All keys reduced locally before transmission over network
     - One key will be transferred one time So number of network calls decrease
     - Amount of data transferred is less because same key is not transferred again and again
     - We can handle OOM if we can determine the number of keys after concatenation of Arrays won't fit into memory

-#### Answer
+#### Answer ???

-    ???

 ### How Spark ensures there is less data transfer in coalesce than repartitioning ?

+Suppose we want to reduce number of partitions from P to N. Spark picks P - N partitions and merge them with another P - N paritions.

+### groupByKey(K, V) returns RDD(K, Iterable(V)).
+Figure out Iterable class.

+Iterable is an interface which has a contract to define an iterator to traverse the class which implements it.
+So, In this case Iterable(V) means it returns an implementation which knows how to traverse over V type values.

+### Difference between broadcast variables and variables shared in closure ?

+    Shared Variable in Closure

+    val x = 10
+    rdd.map(r => {
+      // Use x Here
+    })

+    When spark sends the closure definition to executors, it will also serialize x and sends x with the closure.

+    Broadcast variable

+    val x = 10
+    val bcX = sparkContext.broadcast(x)

+    rdd.map(r => {
+      // Use bcX.value here to get x
+    })

+In case of closure spark sends x to each task/parition while in broadcast spark broadcasts x and every executor will use it as readonly shared value.
+Hence, network bandwidth is saved.